Slow Cooker Minestrone Soup Recipe

 - grated fresh parmesan optional

 - Add carrots, celery, green beans, and potatoes to at least a 6-quart slow cooker.
 Stir in the canned beans, tomatoes, vegetable stock, bay leaves, Italian seasoning, and red pepper flakes.
-Secure the lid and cook on the low setting for 6-8 hours.
+Secure the lid and cook on the low setting for 6-8 hours or the high setting for 4 hours.

 - About 30 minutes prior to serving, stir in the zucchini and the pasta.
 Remove the lid and stir in the spinach.